The Homestead (Georges Hall): Roof

 The roof which was framed in pit sawn hardwood framing with purlins and struts onto internal walls and chimneys.
 Originally shingled with hand split oak shingles the roof was subsequently covered in corrugated iron, and then later terracotta tiles.
 The unusual half second storey breaks the roof structure into two along the centre of the house providing the support at the ridge between the two principal chimneys.
 The verandah is roofed separately at a lower pitch.

 The earliest photographic records of the house date from circa 1860.
-Unfortunately no photos of the extensive outer buildings exist and none of these buildings have survived.
+No photos of the extensive outer buildings exist and none of these buildings have survived.
 Photos from the 1890s show the front of the house and the ring or central garden area surrounded by a carriage drive, some of the Johnston family are believed to have been buried in this garden.
 These photographs were used to recreate the original verandah details that were removed when extensive alterations were made to the house by Henry Crossing in 1917 when he purchased the house.

 The Crossings and later the Beans tried to update the property by re-roofing with terracotta tiles and replacing the verandah details with Art Nouveau columns and brackets.